steunix/passweaver-gui/docs/index.md

   - `port`: port to bind the HTTP server
   - `host`: IP address to bind the HTTP server (or blank for any address)
 - `server`:
+  - `item_link_server`: If not blank, this URL will be used for items links, instead of the current one it must be in the form protocol://server<:port> (e.g. https://my.server.com)
-  - `onetimesecret_public_server`: If not blank, this URL will be used for public one time secrets; it must be in the form protocol://server (e.g. https://my.server.com)
+  - `onetimesecret_public_server`: If not blank, this URL will be used for public one time secrets, instead of the current one; it must be in the form protocol://server<:port> (e.g. https://my.server.com)
 - `passweaverapi_url`: URL for PassWeaver-API (/api/v1 included)
 - `company_name`: Company name
 - `log`: